Francis-Rockwell/TFTP/README.md

 # TFTP
-Replanted course porject from my network theory class
+Replanted course project from my network theory class In this project, I implemented the TFTP protocol on both server and client end.